aws/aws-dynamodb-encryption-java/README.md

 ```

-To enable transparent encryption and signing, you would need to supply the necessary encryption material.
+To enable transparent encryption and signing, simply specify the necessary encryption material via an [EncryptionMaterialsProvider][materialprovider].
 For example:

 ```java
     AmazonDynamoDBClient client = new AmazonDynamoDBClient(...);